system76/tech-docs/src/models/bonw15/repairs.md

 ### Steps to replace the WiFi/Bluetooth module:

-1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover) and [remove both SSDs](#replacing-an-m2nvme-ssd).
+1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-    - Removing the outermost SSD is optional, but will make it easier to work with the wireless card.
 2. Locate the wireless card.
 Remove any clear tape that is securing the wires.

 ![Wireless card](./img/wireless-card.webp)

 3. Gently remove the two antennas (highlighted red above) by pulling them up and away from the wireless card.
 4. Remove the retaining screw opposite the M.2 slot, highlighted yellow above.
-5. Keeping the wireless card parallel with the motherboard, slide the card out of the M.2 slot.
+5. The wireless card will pop up at an angle.
+Remove the card from the M.2 slot.
-6. Insert the new wireless card into the M.2 slot.
+6. Insert the new wireless card into the M.2 slot at an angle.
-7. Replace the retaining screw.
+7. Hold the card down and replace the retaining screw.
 8. Attach the two antennas by aligning the circular fittings and pressing onto the wireless card.
 The connectors will snap into place. _Use caution when attaching the connectors; the pins can bend, break, or snap._

 ## Replacing the CMOS battery: